qurbat/blocked-hosts/README.md

 5. **List from Citizen Lab's [reposistory](https://github.com/citizenlab/test-lists)**

 ## Installation
-The `install.sh` script can be used to install the `tldextract` package using `pip`, and to download, compile, and install the `massdns` binary from source. `python3` is required.
+The `install.sh` script can be used to install the `tldextract` package using `pip`, and to download, compile, and install the `massdns` binary from source. `python3` is required to already be installed on your system.

 ## Usage